How to Make Iced Coffee in a Chemex

 Besides the Chemex, you will need:

-Our brewing ratio will be 14:1, this means 14 parts of water to 1 part of water.
-This ratio is a little stronger than the 17:1 we use for hot Chemex.
+Our brewing ratio will be 14:1, which means 14 parts of water to 1 part of water.
+This ratio is slightly stronger than the 17:1 we use for hot Chemex.

 What if you don’t have a scale?
 Wing it.
-A general rule is you want 1/3 of the water you would normally use to be added first as ice cubes.
-For the 6-cup brewer, this means the cubes will be higher than where the brewer curves back up.
+A general rule is that 1/3 of the water you would normally use should be added first as ice cubes.
+For the 6-cup brewer, the cubes will be higher than where the brewer curves back up.

 #1 Heat Water

-You will need enough water for both the hot water portion of the brew and also enough to thoroughly rinse the Chemex paper filter.
+You will need enough water for both the hot water portion of the brew and to thoroughly rinse the Chemex paper filter.

 #2 Rinse Filter

 The Chemex uses a thick paper filter, which can impart a paper-like taste to the coffee.
-The way to avoid that is to give it a good rinse first.
-Unlike other brewing methods in which a quick splash of water is enough, the Chemex needs a longer rinse.
+To avoid that, give it a good rinse first.
+Unlike other brewing methods, in which a quick splash of water is enough, the Chemex needs a longer rinse.
 Aim for 5-10 seconds.

 Once the rinse is complete, place the filter aside and dump the rinse water.
 At this point, give the Chemex a quick rinse with cold water.
-If we were brewing a normal hot Chemex, we wouldn’t do this step, in order to retain more heat on the glass.
+If we were brewing a normal hot Chemex, we wouldn’t do this step to retain more heat on the glass.

 #3 Add Ice to the Chemex